shawnmckinney/wicket-sample/README.md

 3. click on the buttons

-4. Notice that there is no security enabled for this app.
+4. *Notice that there is no security enabled for this app*

 -------------------------------------------------------------------------------
 ## How to enable security in wicket-sample app: